MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-service-principal.md

 Service principals are an Azure Active Directory *app registration* you create within your tenant to perform unattended resource and service level operations.
 They're a unique type of user identity with an app name, application ID, tenant ID, and *client secret* or certificate for a password.

 Power BI Premium uses the same service principal functionality as Power BI Embedded.
-To learn more see, [Embedding Power BI content with service principals](../developer/embedded/embed-service-principal.md).
+To learn more, see [Embedding Power BI content with service principals](../developer/embedded/embed-service-principal.md).

 In **Power BI Premium**, service principals can also be used with the [XMLA endpoint](service-premium-connect-tools.md) to automate dataset management tasks such as provisioning workspaces, deploying models, and dataset refresh with: